shyndman/pubx/README.md

 The missing `pub` commands.

-Search and view packages from pub.dev from the command line.
+Search and view [pub.dev](https://pub.dev) packages from the command line.

 ## Installation & Usage